Skip to main content

 International Angelman Syndrome Research Council (INSYNC)

-A council that brings together world experts in and outside of the Angelman syndrome space to help support advancing AS drug development, ensuring all research avenues are identified, de-risking novel therapeutic platforms, and encouraging collaborative efforts.
+A council that brings together world experts in and outside of the Angelman syndrome ecosystem to help support advancing AS drug development, ensuring all research avenues are identified, de-risking novel therapeutic platforms, and encouraging collaborative efforts within the field of neurogenetic disorders.

 Investigational New Drug-Enabling (IND-enabling)